 Research Involving Kaiser Permanente Washington

 Research involving two institutions normally requires review by each institution’s IRB.
-To avoid this “dual review” and the extra work it requires from researchers, Kaiser Permanente Washington (KPW) and the UW IRB have a reliance agreement that describes the circumstances in which one of the IRBs will conduct the review on behalf of both institutions.
+To avoid this “dual review” and the extra work it requires from researchers, Kaiser Permanente Washington (KPWA) and the UW IRB have a reliance agreement that describes the circumstances in which one of the IRBs will conduct the review on behalf of both institutions.

 Before you begin

 - Assess whether both institutions are engaged in the research.
 If only one institution is engaged, you should submit to that institution’s IRB.
 Consult with HSD at email@example.com to identify whether UW is engaged.

 - Assess whether another IRB is the right option.
 For example, most industry-sponsored research at UW should be reviewed by an independent IRB (for example, Advarra) and some cancer-related research should be reviewed by the Fred Hutch IRB or the NCI IRB.
 Review the information about identifying the correct IRB if you are unsure.

 What to do if KPiIRB will do the review

 - Submit an External IRB Application in UW’s Zipline system to request HSD’s formal authorization for KPiIRB to review the research.
 HSD will evaluate your request and provide you with a written authorization letter.

 - The KPWA investigator should prepare and submit an application to the KPiIRB using KPiIRB’s forms and process.
 Be sure to attach the HSD authorization letter; the KPiIRB will not review the application on behalf of UW without this letter.